On April 9, 2018, BehaviourWorks researchers took part in an experiment unlike any they’d ever tried before – a live comedy show.

-Advertised as “a mix of behavioural science, gags and live experiments”, the show pushed the boundaries of the live Change Room events already established by BWA, where research and entertainment come together to keep the audience engaged and informed.
+Advertised as “a mix of behavioural science, gags and live experiments”, the show pushed the boundaries of the live Change Room events already established by BWA to bring research and entertainment together.

 Hosted by writer, performer and BWA Content Curator, Geoff Paine, the theme of the show was how our smartphones are changing our behaviours.